City of Covington Fire Department

 - In July 2010, six additional full-time firefighters were hired through a departmental rookie school with a 100% passing rate.

 The Covington Fire Department is governed under the laws of Civil Service.
-There are two applications that must be completed in their entirety: the City of Covington application and the Civil Service application.
-Please contact the city's Human Resources Department for available openings or click on "Careers" at the bottom of this website's home page.
+Two applications must be completed: the City of Covington application and the Civil Service application.
+Please contact the city's Human Resources Department for available openings or click "Jobs" at the bottom of this website's home page.